 1. Debt Accumulation

 When gambling exceeds your budget, the temptation to use credit becomes dangerous.
-Many turn to credit card cash advances, which carry immediate interest rates as high as 25% APR—far above standard purchase rates.
+Many turn to credit card cash advances, which carry immediate interest rates as high as 25% APR, far above standard purchase rates.

 Payday loans, often used as quick gambling funds, can charge annual rates approaching 400%.
 Missing payments on these high-interest debts directly impact your payment history, the most crucial factor in credit scoring.

 Additionally, high credit utilization (using more than 30% of available credit) signals financial stress to lenders.
+In the UK, gambling losses show just how widespread the issue has become, with many falling into debt chasing wins.

 2. Collection Accounts